Skip to Content

 Normally if you are moving towards this limit, you should really be considering a larger blower.

 Aircooled engines are not exactly the most efficient.
 For a stock 1600cc engine you can expect somewhere around 70% volumetric efficiency.
 Older engines are less efficient due to smaller valves and ports.
-The VE guide values shown are typical list values for stock engines.
+The VE guide values shown are the published values for stock engines.

 As you increase capacity, you also typically increase the VE as a result of other sympathetic modifications, for example valves, cam, compression ratio and exhaust improvements.
 These improvements generate a relative increase in volumetric efficiency.
 Typical figures for mild states of tune for increased capacities are noted in the drop down as a guide.
 They may be more or less than this for YOUR engine.